umasha2000/ComBot/README.md

-# IntentFlow-Bot
+# ComBot
-IntentFlow-Bot is a simple chatbot implementation using TensorFlow, a machine-learning framework developed by Google.
+ComBot is a simple chatbot implementation using TensorFlow, a machine-learning framework developed by Google.
 This chatbot is trained using a neural network to classify user inputs into predefined intents and provide appropriate responses based on the detected intent.

 ## Features
 - Utilizes TensorFlow for training a neural network.